edk0/spy/README.md

 ```

 In order for CLI fragments to run at all, given that they expect values to
-be yielded, the first fragment in the chain is given an infinite iterator
+be yielded, the first fragment in the chain is given an iterator that yields
-that spits out `None` values.
+a single `None`.

 `-l` is equivalent to a fragment of `spy.many(pipe)` just before the first
 user-supplied fragment.